foonathan/compatibility/README.md

 Those macros often use compiler extensions.
 If there is none (or a lacking implementation...), an error message will be emmitted.
 To prevent this, simply define the macro as no-op or as you want prior to including the file.

+There are often workaround functions for library features.
+Those are defined in a namespace and either use the own implementation or the standard library implementation, if it is available.

 Prefix and namespace name can be controlled via parameters, see above.